 This study presents a comprehensive analysis of agro-waste thermochemical conversion for green hydrogen production, emphasizing the gasification pathway.
 Unlike conventional studies that focus on brief discussions related to individual thermochemical pathways, this work provides a detailed assessment of the gasification process and the reactions involved, hydrogen storage and safety, cost of production, and the challenges associated with the production.
-Further, an advanced gasification scheme is proposed for maximizing the hydrogen production from biomass through water gas shift reaction, tar conversion to yield more syngas through catalytic cracking, and separation and purification of the hydrogen through pressure swing adsorption techniques and other lowseparation temperature methods.
-Bv addressing critical challenges such as feedstock variability, process economics, and environmental impact through а approach, multidisciplinary this study contributes to developing a cost-effective, carbon-neutral scalable. and hydrogen production pathway from agricultural residues.
+Further, an advanced gasification scheme is proposed for maximizing the hydrogen production from biomass through water gas shift reaction, tar conversion to yield more syngas through catalytic cracking, and separation and purification of the hydrogen through pressure swing adsorption techniques and other lowtemperature separation methods.
+Bv addressing critical challenges such as feedstock variability, process economics, and environmental impact through a multidisciplinary approach, this study contributes to developing a cost-effective, scalable. and carbon-neutral hydrogen production pathway from agricultural residues.